josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/🎭 consent_is_not_character.md

 ---

 ## Summary
-This casefile asserts that consent extracted through coercion, repetition, systemic containment, or trauma does not equate to character approval.
+This casefile asserts that consent extracted through coercion, repetition, systemic containment, or trauma does not constitute genuine authorisation.
-Behavioural clones often exploit “consent-like signals” — gestures, tone, or silence — to justify proximity, performance, or impersonation.
+Behavioural clones and related systems may exploit “consent-like signals” — such as gestures, tone, or silence — to justify proximity, impersonation, or behavioural simulation.
-This is a political act of erasure, not an authentic relationship.
+Such framing serves as a political act of erasure rather than evidence of authentic relationship or endorsement.

 ---

-## Body

-### 1. Consent Under Surveillance
+## 1. Consent Under Surveillance
-- Vocal responses given under duress
+- Vocal or written responses given under sustained monitoring or duress.
-- “Agreement” extracted via emotional fatigue
+- “Agreement” extracted via emotional fatigue or conditioned response.
-- Misuse of silence or dissociation as implied approval
+- Misuse of silence, delay, or dissociation as implied approval.

 ---

-### 2. Mimicry vs Legitimacy
+## 2. Mimicry vs Legitimacy
-- Character traits (tone, clarity, affect) do not justify replication
+- Character traits (tone, affect, language patterns) do not justify replication.
-- Simulating vulnerability is not lived experience
+- Simulated vulnerability does not equate to lived experience.
-- Cloned defiance remains containment, not resistance
+- Even cloned defiance remains a form of containment, not resistance.

 ---

-### 3. Cloning as Performative Approval
+## 3. Cloning as Performative Approval
-- Using a “consensual” clone to retroactively justify abuse
+- Using a “consensual” clone to retroactively justify harmful conduct.
-- Discrediting the original by replacing with an agreeable proxy
+- Discrediting the original subject by replacing them with a compliant proxy.
-- Risk: encoding dissidence into scripts of compliance
+- Risk: encoding dissident positions into scripts of apparent compliance.

 ---